Adopt a Declawed Cat

 There are many products to help prevent damaging scratching behavior.
 With a little patience cats can be trained to scratch in the proper place.

-• Scratching posts – A cat scratching on furniture can easily be redirected to scratching on a post.
+• Scratching posts: A cat scratching on furniture can easily be redirected to scratching on a post.
 Advances in scratching post technology mean they blend in better with modern home decor.
-Rubbing catnip or a scratching attractant will help draw Fluffy to the right place to scratch.
+Rubbing catnip or a scratching attractant will help draw the cat to the right place to scratch.

-• Furniture protectors – if there is a spot where your feline friend like to destroy, you can deter the behavior by using sticky tape, aluminum foil, or plastic wrap.
+• Furniture protectors: If there is a spot that your feline friend likes to destroy, you can deter the behavior by using sticky tape, aluminum foil, or plastic wrap.
 Cats don’t like the feeling of those materials on their paws and will no longer scratch in that location.
-Be sure and provide a scratching post so they have a place to get out their scratching energy.
+Be sure to provide a scratching post so they have a place to get out their scratching energy.

 Additional Cat Declawing Resources